VineLang/vine/docs/src/ivy/statistics.md

   Branch             275_619
 ```

-`Total` shows the total number of interactions done in the execution of the
+`Total` shows the total number of interactions performed in the execution of the
 program.
 This measures how much "work" was done, in a deterministic and
 universal way; the same program will always have the exact same interaction
 count, no matter what machine it is run on.